Lauretta Bender: Bender and race

 Unlike many other psychiatrists and psychologists at the time, Bender spent little time considering race as a factor for differences in mental abilities.
 It was a common belief that African American people were at a lower level of evolution than their Caucasian counterparts.
 Some of Bender's writings seem to contradict each other; some state that there were significant racial differences, and others state that there is little to no difference in race among children.
 It is believed, however, that the publications she released regarding the races being evolutionarily different were actually her late husband's work and that she left them unaltered as a form of respect.
 There is some evidence that even though she rarely wrote about race and racial differences, she may not have ruled out racial primitivity.

-At this time, Bender was considered an expert in the psychology of African American children because the majority of the children at Bellevue were African American.
-Although she documented race when conducting her research, she often divided the differences in race into two categories; Functional (significant differences that influence behavior) and Non-functional (differences have no significant impact on behavior).
+At the time, Bender was considered an expert in the psychology of African-American children because most of the children at Bellevue were African American.
+Although she documented race when conducting her research, she often divided the differences in race into two categories: functional (significant differences that influence behavior) and non-functional (differences have no significant impact on behavior).
 In short, she believed that there were differences in the races, and some made a difference while others did not.
 Bender used the word "primitive" to describe French Guinean natives and used the term "civilized" to refer to African Americans.
 Describing African Americans as "civilized" was not the norm at the time.
 Bender explained that "primitive" did not mean intellectually different, and that to her it described those who were not exposed to the same education and culture as those she considered "civilized".
-Even though Bender was not considered a Gestaltist, she had many standpoints that related to this belief.
-She believed that all people are made up of a sum of their parts, and that race was only one factor in what made a person who they are.
+Though not a Gestaltist, Bender believed that all people are made up of a sum of their parts, and that race was only one factor in what made a person who they are.